 The first step to setting up a Growth Share scheme.

-This means that when you receive the shares you should not incur a tax liability, and only will need to pay capital gains tax on the eventual sale of the shares - based on the difference between the eventual share price and the the Hurdle Rate at which they were issued.
+They will only need to pay Capital Gains Tax on the eventual sale of the shares - based on the difference between the eventual share price and their hurdle rate.

 Simply contact the team when you'd like to get started firstname.lastname@example.org.